Business Coaching Myths: The Do’s and the Don’ts Explained

-Why They May Be Keeping You Stuck in Your Business
+Why Some Business Coaching Strategies May Be Keeping You Stuck

 So often women come to me who have been spinning their wheels in business for months, sometimes even years until they found me and one of the big frustrations many of them have is that they decided business coaching was the right answer, hired a coach, took action, but the ‘strategies’ they were shown or told didn’t work in the context of sales and growth. ⠀